sagemath/sage-archive-2023-02-01/src/doc/en/installation/quick-guide.rst

   a solution is available at the FAQ wiki page http://wiki.sagemath.org/faq#Otherquestions

+- Make sure there are no spaces in the path in which you have installed Sage.

 - Ask for help on the sage-support mailing list.
 This mailing list is also referred to as the sage-support Google group (http://groups.google.com/group/sage-support).